dominik-widmann/impfboosterbot/README.md

   username
   password
   person_number  Number of the person in the Impfzentrumsaccount.
-Starts with 1. earliest_date  Earliest date to book an appointment.
+Starts with 1. earliest_date  Earliest date to book an appointment at.
+Needs to be of the form 'YYYY-MM-DD' latest_date    Latest date to book an appointment at.
 Needs to be of the form 'YYYY-MM-DD'

 optional arguments:
   -h, --help     show this help message and exit